handl3r/review-website/README.md

 #README
-up docker-com on server and reset db to active web
+up docker-com on server and reset db to activate web